 Did you slip and fall on a greasy floor in a fast-food restaurant, or were you injured in a car accident?
 Did you injure yourself using a faulty product or were you injured in the line of duty at work?

-There are several different types of personal injury law and it is important to find a lawyer who specializes in the kind of lawsuit or Insurance claim that you will need to file.
+There are several different types of personal injury law and it is important to find a Texas personal injury lawyer who specializes in the kind of lawsuit or Insurance claim that you will need to file.
 Be sure to ask a potential attorney if they have handled cases like yours before.
 Get specific details and find out if they were triumphant.

 2. Does the attorney have time for your case?